famedjoel/Lucky-Fitness/README.md

 9. Select the Instructions

 # Description of the Features

+## Workout History Feature
-1. History: The "History" feature allows users to keep track of their exercise routines over time.
+The "History" feature allows users to keep track of their exercise routines over time.
 This page displays a list of recorded workout sessions, showing the names of the workouts and providing users with the ability to delete entries.

 ### Key Components